-Think of it like a game of spot the difference.
-Especially if you look very similar to your Mother!
-Therefore these images can be heartwarming and emotional!
+Think of it as a game of spot the difference.
+Especially if you look very similar to your mother!
+Therefore, these images can be heartwarming and emotional!

 Do you have similar eyes or even the same smile?
 Try and focus on similarities to make the most of the shot.
 You’ll soon see how effective and powerful these headshots can be.

 Jessica Nightingale has been a member of iPhotography for many years.
 If you’re also a member you may recognise her for winning a iPhotography award.

 We love how most of her shots focus on and celebrate women; her maternity shots, in particular, are outstanding and magical.

 Jessica has such a great eye and evokes emotions through the stories in her imagery.
 Generally, she creates connections – not only with the subjects she photographs but also with the viewer.

 It’s quite common for expectant mothers to feel anxious, insecure and often uncomfortable.
 Many will shy away from cameras because they look tired or feel unattractive.